babboe1/Babboes-anime-site/README.md

 # Anime Website clone
+This is a multi webpage application design based on a Japanese anime site, which is able to download and offer descriptions about the anime.

-This is a client-side website clone of a popularly known anime(Japanese Movie)website
+It is a client-side website clone of a popularly known anime(Japanese Movie)website

 ## Table of contents